 PS5 Final thoughts

-After spending just two weeks with the PS5, I can't go back to my PS4 Pro.
+After spending several months with the PS5, I can't go back to my PS4 Pro.
 It's earned a permanent place on my entertainment stand for the foreseeable future, and it's something that I think PlayStation fans will love.
 My few complaints are easy to overlook when I've been having a blast with it and it's just so good at what it does.
 Games run buttery smooth and the SSD is a marvel, pulling off top performance without overheating the console due to a powerful — and super quiet — fan.

 The DualSense itself is outstanding, becoming what I would consider one of the best controllers ever made.
 Its revolutionary haptics are something I hope all controllers employ going forward.
 I do wish it had longer battery life, it is leaps and bounds better than the DualShock 4.
 Most importantly for me, it's comfortable to hold for extended periods of time, which I could not say the same for its predecessor.

 It'd also be remiss of me not to mention the world in which it launched, however.
-With the COVID-19 pandemic decimating the workforce globally and forcing millions out of jobs, it's hard to justify a $500 or even $400 purchase this holiday.
+With the COVID-19 pandemic decimating the workforce globally and forcing millions out of jobs, it's hard to justify a $500 or even $400 purchase.
 If you have the money, I'd absolutely recommend picking up a PS5.
 As it stands, if you're short on cash you might be better serviced with your current PS4.
 And if you have neither but are looking to pick up a new system, I do think it's worth that extra cash to spend it on a PS5 if you need a console.

 A phenomenal console with outstanding features